treaz/springboot-webapp-seed/readme.md

 My goal was to define a test strategy, more than to cover all the code with tests.
 The existing tests can be seen as guidelines for new tests.

-* fully covered with unit tests: UserRepository and UserService.
+* fully covered with unit tests: UserProfileRepository and UserService.
 * partially covered with end-to-end test: all endpoints are covered at least on the "happy" path with e-2-e test.

 ## Development

 Prerequisites:
 * java SDK 11
 * maven 3+
-* mysql 8 (configuration of host, port and credentials is possible in application.properties)
+* postgresql 14 (configuration of host, port and credentials is possible in application.properties).
+For
+  example: ``docker run -d -p 5432:5432 -e POSTGRES_PASSWORD=test123 postgres:14``

 ### Debugging